 For each of the servers, the /dev/sda drive is the OS drive.
 The /dev/sdb, /dev/sdc, and /dev/sdd drives are the additional drives found on each of the osd servers.
 For the sake of argument, it would be best that each of the drives are the same on each of the osds.
 The cluster can be created with differing drive sizes, but for the sake of this example, each drive is of the same size, 32 GB each.

-yum install ansible git python-netaddr -y su - ceph git clone https://github.com/ceph/ceph-ansible.git sudo mv ceph-ansible /usr/share/ceph-ansible sudo cp /usr/share/ceph-ansible/site.yml.sample /usr/share/ceph-ansible/site.yml sudo ln -s /usr/share/ceph-ansible/group_vars /etc/ansible/group_vars
+# CentOS7 yum install ansible git python-netaddr -y # CentOS8 yum install ansible git python3-netaddr -y su - ceph git clone https://github.com/ceph/ceph-ansible.git sudo mv ceph-ansible /usr/share/ceph-ansible sudo cp /usr/share/ceph-ansible/site.yml.sample /usr/share/ceph-ansible/site.yml sudo ln -s /usr/share/ceph-ansible/group_vars /etc/ansible/group_vars

-Modify the /etc/ansible/ansible.cfg file to allow for host_key_ckecking equal false by uncommenting the line. 'sudo vim /ec/ansible/ansible.cfg'
+Modify the /etc/ansible/ansible.cfg file to allow for host_key_ckecking equal false by uncommenting the line. 'sudo vim /etc/ansible/ansible.cfg'

 host_key_checking = False